guimendes981/Estagio-Anotacoes-Datacampo/TypeScript/Lessons/lesson.md

 - The use of 'any' is discouraged because it defeats the purpose of TS, any basically means that the variable can be of any type

+- When TS can't infer the type of a variable, it will set it to 'any'

+- Union types allow us to set a variable to multiple types, for example 'let x: number | string = 10' or 'let x: number | string = '10''
+        - Union types are not restricted to only two types, we can have as many as we want